syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Styling.md

 The background pattern can be achieved by initializing the `Interior` property using `BrushInfo` object with `PatternStyle` and the necessary colors.

-In the below example, background pattern is applied for the header cells by providing the `PattertStyle` as `SmallGrid` and the fore color and back color for the pattern.
+In the below example, background pattern is applied for the header cells by providing the `PatternStyle` as `SmallGrid` and the fore color and back color for the pattern.

 {% tabs %}
 {% highlight c# %}